MicrosoftDocs/azure-docs/articles/azure-databricks/frequently-asked-questions-databricks.md

 Here are a few problems you might encounter with Databricks.

-### This subscription is not registered to use the namespace ‘Microsoft.Databricks’
+### Issue: This subscription is not registered to use the namespace ‘Microsoft.Databricks’

 #### Error message